Prince Albert, Saskatchewan: Carlton Trail Railway

 OmniTRAX, an American shortline railway company, bought the former CN line and named it Carlton Trail Railway (CTRW or CTR).
 Currently, Carlton Trail Railway resides in the old CN yard, storing tank cars for CN, transporting grain, and refurbishing diesel engines for other OmniTRAX lines.
 Carlton Trail has recently discussed abandoning several parts of the shortline due to increasing costs and poor track condition.
 The Railroad bridge in Prince Albert had the ability to turn in on itself to allow ferry ships to pass through.
-In 2001 CTRW announced the abandonment of the Birch Hills branch line, but the City of Prince Albert intervened, citing the possibility of an ethanol plant.
+In 2001 CTRW announced the abandonment of the Birch Hills branch line, but the city of Prince Albert intervened, citing the possibility of an ethanol plant.
 In 2008 Carlton Trail announced the Meadow Lake line would be abandoned by April 1, 2009.
 Carlton Trail primarily operates EMD GP10s for switching and long-haul transport.

-Highway
+Highways

 Prince Albert is located on SK 2, SK 3, SK 11, SK 55, and SK 302.
 Prince Albert demarks the change of name for SK 2.
 The stretch of Highway 2 from Moose Jaw to Prince Albert was designated in 2005 as Veterans Memorial Highway.
 The renaming coincided with Veterans Week 2005.
 176.3 mi of Saskatchewan Highway 2 contribute to the CanAm Highway between Prince Albert and La Ronge.
 The CanAm highway south of Prince Albert is designated on SK 3 between Melfort and Prince Albert.
-SK 11 connects Saskatchewan's three largest cities: Regina, Saskatoon and Prince Albert.
+SK 11 connects Saskatchewan's three largest cities: Regina, Saskatoon, and Prince Albert.
 On June 20, 2001, the entire length of SK 11 was re-named the Louis Riel Trail at a ceremony which took place at the Duck Lake Regional Interpretive Centre.
 The Louis Riel Trail connects major sites of the 1885 North-West Rebellion.

 Transit

-Prince Albert Transit is the local city bus service with Saskatchewan Transportation Company formerly providing intercity service for passengers and freight throughout Saskatchewan, with connecting service to national bus routes.
+Prince Albert Transit is the local city bus service.
+Prince Albert Transit currently provides service only to the south shore portion of the city.